zenobio93/seat-docs/docs/troubleshooting.md

 Logs are always written to one of two log files irrespective of whether the application is in debug mode or not.
 Application logs go to the Laravel frameworks log files.
 API requests sent to ESI are stored int he Eseye log file.
 Logs are stored in the applications storage directory which can be found in the `storage/logs` folder.

 Assuming you followed the guides on this documentation site, the full path to the directory where log files are will be `/var/www/seat/storage/logs/`.
-In the case of Docker installations, this will also be the path within the `front` or `worker` container.
+In the case of Docker installations, this will also be the path within the `seat-web`/`front` or `seat-worker`/`worker` container.
 Log files are rotated daily and are kept for a maximum of 10 days by default.
 Therefore, to get to todays application logs, the log file itself may be called `laravel-2018-05-31.log`.
-To find todays ESI requests logs, the log file will be called `eseye-2018-05-31.log`.
+To find today's ESI requests logs, the log file will be called `eseye-2018-05-31.log`.

 ### Live Logs - Host Installs